BenWiederhake/steppow/README.md

 ### Simple Properties

-The suffix length is determined by the Difficulty, Safety, and Steps: `Steps * (Difficulty + Safety)`.
+The certificate length is determined by the Difficulty, Safety, and Steps: `Steps * (Difficulty + Safety)`.

 The [probability of impossibility](#safety-against-impossibility) is determined by the Difficulty, Safety, and Steps: `< 2^(log2(Steps) - log2(e) * 2^Safety)`.